 If you hold shares in our 401(k) Retirement Plan, Employee Stock Purchase Plan or other plans of Apogee and have a company email address, you will receive our 2019 Proxy Statement and 2019 Annual Report to Shareholders electronically at your company email address instead of receiving paper copies of these documents in the mail.
 The email will provide instructions and a control number to use to provide voting instructions to the plan trustee via the Internet.
-If you receive our 2019 Proxy Statement and 2019 Annual Report to Shareholders electronically, you may only provide voting instructions to the plan trustee via the Internet.
-Shareholders electronically, you may only provide voting instructions to the plan trustee via the Internet and you will not receive a proxy card that can be returned by mail.
+If you receive our 2019 Proxy Statement and 2019 Annual Report to Shareholders electronically, you may only provide voting instructions to the plan trustee via the Internet and you will not receive a proxy card that can be returned by mail.